 Contingency Plan

-Federal law requires that CEs must implement protocols to safeguard – and ensure access – to electronic Protected Health Information (ePHI), including a contingency plan to secure continued availability to ePHI during emergencies or disasters.
+Federal law requires that Covered Entities (CEs) and healthcare providers implement protocols to safeguard and ensure access to electronic Protected Health Information (ePHI).
+This includes a contingency plan to maintain access to ePHI during emergencies or disasters.

-Most data recovery centers recapture ePHI by using either data backups or replication:
+Most data recovery centers recapture ePHI following system failures through either data backups or replication:

-- Data replication copies ePHI to another site, which might be a host, network, or storage system facility.
-Data replication can be booked to happen on a certain schedule; or copies of the data can be made while the information is being modified (synchronous mirroring).
+• Data replication copies ePHI to another site, which could be a host, network, or storage system facility.
+Replication can be scheduled or done in real-time while the information is being modified (synchronous mirroring).

-- Cold Site: provides only power, cooling, and networking.
-Servers, switches and storage hardware must be supplied.
-If choosing a cold site, you will need to ship any necessary hardware to the site, as well as all backup data.
+• Cold Site: provides power, cooling, and networking only.
+Servers, switches, and storage hardware must be provided separately.
+If opting for a cold site, necessary hardware and backup data must be shipped to the site.

-- Warm Site: adds enough servers, switches and storage hardware to support ePHI operations during a disaster.
-If choosing a warm site, backup data must be transported to the site.
+• Warm Site: includes enough servers, switches, and storage hardware to support ePHI operations during a disaster.
+If choosing a warm site, backup data needs to be transported to the site.

-- Hot Site: offers warm site hardware, plus continuous mirroring of ePHI to make disaster recovery faster and more efficient.
+• Hot Site: offers warm site hardware, along with continuous mirroring of ePHI to expedite disaster recovery.

-For all three site types, servers, networking and software systems will need to be reconfigured onsite to support emergency operations.
+For all three site types, servers, networking, and software systems will require onsite reconfiguration to support emergency operations.
+Additionally, periodic testing should be conducted to ensure proper functionality.

 Disaster Recovery Plan (DRP)

 In addition to the Data Backup Plan (securing ePHI backup and an alternate site arrangement), you must also implement a disaster recovery and emergency mode operations plan.
-The data backup plan creates systems to allow for the recovery of all ePHI.
+The data backup plan establishes systems for the recovery of all ePHI.

-The disaster recovery plan establishes protocols needed to make sure ePHI can be restored in case of loss.
-The emergency mode operation plan provides a method for operations to continue to safeguard ePHI during an emergency.
+Disaster recovery planning establishes protocols necessary to ensure the restoration of ePHI in case of loss.
+The emergency mode operation plan provides a method for business operations to continue, safeguarding ePHI during an emergency.

-While HIPAA disaster recovery requirements break these into two separate policies, many HIPAA compliance consultants cover both mandates with an integrated Disaster Recovery Plan (DRP).
+While HIPAA disaster recovery requirements break these into two separate policies, many HIPAA compliance consultants integrate both mandates with an integrated Disaster Recovery Plan (DRP).
 Any DRP should encompass the following:

-- Disaster Declaration – ePHI might be comprised by a significant disaster, such as a hurricane, that requires a practice to work in an alternate location (which can be costly) – or a smaller threat, such as a power fluctuation.
+• Disaster Declaration – ePHI might be comprised of a significant disaster, such as a hurricane, that requires a practice to work in an alternate location (which can be costly) – or a smaller threat, such as a power fluctuation.
 Whether the data threat is large or small, the disaster declaration identifies the decision process to address and the key players involved.

 It should also be demonstrated that any offsite repositories are far enough away from the practice location (and any other backup locations) to ensure safety in the event of a natural disaster impacting the primary site.

-- ePHI Recovery – Ultimately, the whole point of a DRP is to restore ePHI in a safe environment so that a practice can continue treating clients.
-DRPs should identify all ePHI systems – including your EHR – and all data requirements.
-It should also identify the procedures to restore these systems, including a recovery priority list and the contact information for staff members familiar with these emergency operations.
+• ePHI Recovery – Ultimately, the whole point of a DRP is to restore ePHI in a safe environment so that healthcare organizations can continue their practice of treating clients.
+DRPs should identify all ePHI systems – including your EHR – and all sensitive data requirements.
+They should also outline the procedures to restore these systems, including a recovery priority list and the contact information for staff members familiar with these emergency operations.

-In addition to all of these requirements, don’t forget that changes to ePHI applications (such as EHR) can change the DRP!
-Regular modification and testing are necessary to ensure that you’re current and up to date.
+In addition to all of these requirements, don’t forget that changes to ePHI applications (such as an EHR) can change the DRP.
+Regular modification and testing is necessary to ensure that you’re current and up to date.
 You should also periodically check for updates to DRP requirements, to ensure that you’re following the most current rules.

 “Periodic plan tests and resultant corrections are vital to the continuing success of any disaster recovery.
 With natural disasters and security breaches occurring more frequently, the need for a practicable DRP is more essential than ever.”